SimoneMoreWare/Learn_SignalR/README.md

 In the context of your OnConnectedAsync() and OnDisconnectedAsync() methods, these two methods are used after invoking SendAsync() to wait for the message to be sent to connected clients before proceeding with the rest of the code.
 However, using .GetAwaiter().GetResult() in an asynchronous environment can pose risks of thread blocking and potential performance issues, especially in high-concurrency scenarios.
 It's generally preferable to use the complete asynchronous pattern and avoid blocking the main thread.
 Instead of .GetAwaiter().GetResult(), you might consider using await in an asynchronous context.

+# Invoke vs Send

+Invoke:
+Invoke is a more generic method that allows the client to call methods defined on the server.
+It can be used to invoke any method defined on the SignalR server side, including methods defined in SignalR hubs.
+When a client invokes a method on the server using Invoke, the server executes the specified method and can send a response to the client if necessary.
+With invoke we want in general a result from server.

+Send:
+Send is specifically designed to send broadcast messages or specific messages to all connected clients or specific groups of clients.
+It is used to send messages to all connected clients or a specific group of clients without the need to define methods on the server for each type of message.
+It is commonly used to send general updates or notifications to all connected clients, such as in the case of status updates, chat notifications, or alerts.

+For example, the difference between `connectionUserCount.send("NewWindowLoaded");` and `    connectionUserCount.invoke("NewWindowLoaded", "Bhrugen").then((value) => console.log(value))`.

+`connectionUserCount.send("NewWindowLoaded");`
+With this statement, you are sending a message "NewWindowLoaded" to the server without expecting a specific response.
+This is useful for sending notifications or updates to clients without requiring a response from the server.

+`connectionUserCount.invoke("NewWindowLoaded", "Bhrugen").then((value) => console.log(value))`
+With this statement, you are invoking the method "NewWindowLoaded" on the server and passing "Bhrugen" as a parameter.
+Additionally, you are waiting for a response from the server using .then((value) => console.log(value)).
+This means that once the server has processed the method and returned a result, the callback function will be called with the value returned by the server.
+This is useful when you need to get a specific response from the server after invoking a method.

 # Repository
 * https://github.com/dotnet/AspNetCore/tree/main/src/SignalR
 * https://github.com/bhrugen/SignalRSample